code-monkey713/project-one/README.md

 ## Screenshots

-See the following SCREENSHOTS to get an idea of what the "TSM's Themed Sudoku" looks like:
+See the following SCREENSHOTS to get an idea of what "TSM's Themed Sudoku" looks like:

 ![Themed Sudoku Image 1](./assets/readme-images/image1.PNG)
 ![Themed Sudoku Image 2](./assets/readme-images/image2.PNG)